 Institutional subscribers should subscribe via the Taylor & Francis website.

-Members have full access to Folk Life content online.
+Members of the Society have full access to Folk Life content online.
 If you are a member you should go to the Taylor & Francis website to register your account, using the email you provide with your subscription.
 When your account has been verified, you will see the Taylor and Francis Welcome screen.
 You should press “Your account” next to your recognised name at the top of the screen.
 Online access to the journal is reached vis “Account settings” and “view your access”.
 You will then find the journal name in the “Subscription” tab.

 To sign up for free table of contents alerts please see the Taylor & Francis website.

 The principle contents of Back Issues are now available (10% reduction to members).

 - Vols 2-20 @ £1.00 each plus postage and packing